Secondary School Immunisations

 Students that receive a vaccination on the day of our visit are given a record sheet to take home.
 If a student who is due to receive a vaccine is absent on the day of our visit a letter is sent to notify parents.
 Parents then have the option of taking their children to one of Council’s public immunisation sessions or to their local GP.
 This should be done as soon as possible after receiving the letter so that vaccines can be given within the recommended time.

-In 2014, the secondary school immunisation program will include the following vaccinations:
+The secondary school immunisation program will include the following vaccinations:

 - Gardasil vaccine (for human papillomavirus): three doses for Year 7 male and female students (12-13 years old) and catch up program for Year 9 male students (14-15 years old) until the end of 2014.